aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentvisitor/visitfieldseparator/_index.md

 ### Remarks

 The field separator separates field code from field value in the document.
-Note that some fields have only field code and do not have field separator and field value.For more info see [`VisitFieldStart`](../visitfieldstart)
+Note that some fields have only field code and do not have field separator and field value.

+For more info see [`VisitFieldStart`](../visitfieldstart)

 ### Examples